gp-rgb/ingp_scripts/README.md

 ## Description of Repository Purpose
 This repository contains shell scripts to:
 1. Build an executable instance of Instant-NGP on Amazon EC2 machine.
 2. Train a NeRF using the executable instance on a variety of Dataset types (video, images, blender and record3d).
+From this trained NeRF, a mesh object or image renders may be generated.

 ## Environment Variables
 Ensure that environment variables inside `build.sh` and `train.sh` are updated to reflect the location of the Instant-NGP repository, and the parent directory of the datasets to train the NeRF model on.